Make a donation to Rochdale Liberal Democrats

 You can help us achieve the changes we all care about by standing for election, delivering leaflets, canvassing voters or making phone calls.
 But you can also help by making a donation.

 Your donation will make a real difference.
-For example, JJ recently donated £20 to Rochdale Liberal Democrats, which funds an hour telephone canvassing listening to local people: a real boost.
+For example, JJ has donated £20 to Rochdale Liberal Democrats, which funds half an hour telephone canvassing listening to local people: a real boost.

 Donate to Rochdale Liberal Democrats today

 Even if this is a one-off donation, we accept donations by Direct Debit.
 Donating is a simple online process and there are no forms to sign.
 Fees are lower which means more of your money goes where it's needed.
 Your payment is protected by the Direct Debit Guarantee.

 By making a donation you confirm that you are eligible to make political donations in the UK, and that this donation is not made for or on behalf of any other person.

 Donations to political parties, including sponsorship, are regulated by the Political Parties Elections and Referendums Act 2000.

 Anybody can donate up to £500 in any one calendar year.
 The Liberal Democrats only accept donations over £500 from permissible donors.

 Permissible donors are: individuals on a UK electoral register (excluding the Channel Islands and the Isle of Man), UK Trade Unions, companies incorporated within the EU and registered and trading in the UK, Limited Liability Partnerships, UK unincorporated associations and UK building or friendly societies.

 If you make donations to the Liberal Democrats totalling more than £1,500 in any calendar year, we are required to report them to the Electoral Commission, who, depending on the amount, may publish the fact that you have donated to us.